 The Council ensures that all property, plant and equipment required to be measured at fair value is revalued at least every five years.
-All valuations were carried out by the Council's in-house valuers.
+All valuations were carried out by Wilks Head & Eve.
 Valuations of land and buildings were carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institute of Chartered Surveyors.
 The basis for valuation of non-current assets is set out in the Statement of Accounting Policies.